 Budget materials cost around $6 per square foot (includes: cement board sub-floor, screws, thin set, grout, tile and waste)

-Labor to install tile starts around $21-24 per square foot.
-The reason why its so high is because the tile guy will have to work for three days:
+Labor to install tile starts at $21-24 per square foot.
+Its so expensive because the installer will have to work for three days:

 Day 1: come and install subfloor, install thin set, cut and install time.
 Let dry for 24 hours minimum